 Fair value measurements are analysed by level in the fair value hierarchy as follows: (i) level one are measurements at quoted prices (unadjusted) in active markets for identical assets or liabilities, (ii) level two measurements are valuations techniques with all material inputs observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices), and (iii) level three measurements are valuations not based on observable market data (that is, unobservable inputs).
 Management applies judgement in categorising financial instruments using the fair value hierarchy.
-If a fair value measurement.
+If a fair value measurement uses observable inputs that require significant adjustment, that measurement is a Level 3 measurement.
 The significance of a valuation input is assessed against the fair value measurement in its entirety.